Written by Jackpot Staff

 The profile of Mega Millions winners has evolved significantly over the years.

 Recent winners increasingly choose anonymity when collecting their prizes.
 The "Blessed" group from Illinois and many other recent winners have used trusts or other legal entities to shield their identities.
-Currently, 17 states permit anonymous lottery claims, reflecting growing privacy concerns.
+As of early 2026, about 23 states permit fully anonymous lottery claims — and several more offer partial anonymity — reflecting growing privacy concerns.

 Lottery pools and group play arrangements have become increasingly common.
 The "Smith Family Lottery Pool" in New Jersey and workplace lottery pools across the country have claimed significant prizes, allowing friends, families, and colleagues to share both the cost of playing and the excitement of winning.